MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 - Only approved virtual machine extensions are installed.
 - Azure Monitor Agent and the Dependency agents are enabled on new virtual machines in your Azure environment.
 - Only the allowed VM SKUs are deployed to limit sizes according to cost constraints.
+- Private endpoints are used to access disk resources.
+- Vulnerability detection is enabled.
+There are specialized rules for Windows machines.
+For example, schedule Windows Defender to scan every day.

 For comprehensive governance, review the [Azure Policy built-in definitions for Azure Virtual Machines](/azure/virtual-machines/policy-reference) and other policies that might impact the security of the compute layer.